|By Fisher Investments Editorial Staff, 03/13/2017|

 - UK Equities: MSCI UK (+0.6%)

 - Best Sector: Materials (+0.3%)

 Bond Yields: 10-year US Treasury yields rose 0.01 percentage point to 2.42%.

 Editors' Note: Tracking Stock and Bond Indexes

-Source: Factset.
+Source: FactSet.
 Unless otherwise specified, all country returns are based on the MSCI index in US dollars for the country or region and include net dividends.
+S&P 500 returns are presented including gross dividends.
 Sector returns are the MSCI World constituent sectors in USD including net dividends.